-At Dynamic Pilates Australia we are proud to welcome all ages and abilities to our two Sydney Pilates studios (CBD and Manly).
+At Dynamic Pilates Australia we are proud to welcome all ages and abilities to our three Sydney Pilates studios (CBD Manly and our new Pop Up studio in Dee Why).
 We LOVE to hear from our clients, especially when they have an inspiring Pilates journey to share.

 Manly local, Kieran Kelly has been taking Private 1:1 Pilates sessions at our Manly studio since 2018.
 Apart from the mental and physical benefits of Pilates, his regular practice has helped him successfully achieve a challenging personal goal and realise a long-held dream.

 My Pilates Journey – Kieran Kelly

 I came to Pilates, literally, by accident.
 In 2014 while heli-skiing in Canada, I fractured my tibia after skiing into a crevasse.
 What followed was years of intense post-surgical rehabilitation on my right leg.
 My rehab trainer, whom I got to know well, suggested that I had other body issues which may need attention and he suggested I try Pilates.

 I knew nothing of Pilates other than it was an exercise regime which utilised unusual equipment.
 Discussing it with my eldest daughter, who had done Pilates, I heard the name Natalia Savenko for the first time.
 My daughter recommended Natalia who fortunately instructed at Dynamic Pilates in Pittwater Road at Manly, a short walk from my house.